korginc/logue-sdk/README.md

 Waves is a morphing wavetable oscillator that uses the wavetables provided by the custom oscillator API.
 It is a good example of how to use API functions, declare edit menu parameters and use parameter values of various types.
 See [platform/prologue/demos/waves/](platform/prologue/demos/waves/) for code and details.

+## Support

+The SDK is provided as-is, no technical support will be provided by KORG.

 <!-- ## Troubleshooting -->